poya-r/crypto-wallet-urls/README.md

 Ultimately it'll be up to the community and wallet apps to support/decide what symbols will be considered valid.
 See "Requirements"

 #### `content` attribute:
-Content attribute will hold the address itself. and should not be concatenated with any other information.
+Content attribute will hold the wallet address (public key) itself.
+It is case-sensitive and should not be concatenated with any other information.

 #### `data-<name>` attributes:
 Any extra metadata can be stored using `data-` attributes such as `data-label` to hold an optional Label for this wallet.